Researchers in the College of Literature, Science, and the Arts have four options for using the Flux High Performance Computing cluster:

 ||GPU Flux||2 GPUs||Only for jobs that use a GPU.

 Size: 1 GPU, 2 cores, 8 GB RAM per person

 Walltime: maximum 3 days per job

-Flux Hadoop and Flux Xeon Phi services are also both available to everyone in LSA as no-cost technology previews.
-Descriptions of these services are available on the Systems and Services Page.
+Flux Hadoop is also available to everyone in LSA as no-cost technology previews.
+More information is available on the Flux Hadoop page.

 Uses of these allocations include but are not limited to:

 - Running jobs for individual researchers who fit within the usage limits for the LSA allocations, particularly for individual researchers or students who do not have access to funding that could be used to purchase their own Flux allocation (for example, graduate students and undergraduates doing their own research).